 There is actually a way to make incense sticks themselves, but if I’m short on time, I just add essential oils to ready-made blank sticks.
-That’s the method I’m going to share with you today (and the one I use in a video about making incense sticks—you can watch it here!).
+That’s the method I’m going to share with you today (and the one I use in this video, watch it so you know what to expect!)

 I suggest making one incense stick to start with.
-Then if you like the experience of burning it, you can make a small batch of them.
+If you like the experience of burning it, you can make a small batch of them.
 One stick will take about 20 drops of essential oil.

 - 10 drops Frankincense (Boswellia carterii)

 - 2 drops Jasmine (Jasminum grandiflorum) OR Ylang Ylang (Cananga odorata)

 I use a long, narrow olive dish to make incense.
 I just lay the stick in the dish, drop the essential oils onto it, and roll the stick in the oils that fall in the bottom of the dish to soak them all up.

 If you don’t have an olive dish, you can use a piece of foil folded into a “V” shape.
 Just be sure to turn the ends up so your oils don’t spill out!